dmmagdal/ScaleLLMs/FlanT5-RAG/README.md

  - Notes from `flan_t5_qna_langchain.py`:
      - Changing the model for the llm & embeddings affects the output of the RetrievalQA chain.
 No model in particular has proven to be the best so far.
 Additional tinkering (with both models and the llm model kwargs) is advised.
  - Notes from `flan_t5_transformers_js_inference/index.js`:
-     - Exporting the model to ONNX without quantizing it is resulting in issues/errors when trying to load the model using `AutoModelForSeq2SeqLM` or the "text2text-generation" `pipeline`
+     - It is imperative that the Flan-T model be exported with Xenova's `transformers.js` conversion script under the package versions outlined in their `requirements.txt`.
+Failure to do so will lead to unsuccessful conversions or the converted model not working with the `transformers.js` library.
-         - To make matters worse, there isn't a way to perform the quantization as the model is not part of the list of models with quantization arguments in the conversion script despite having another script (in the same folder under `supported_models.py`) that claims it has support for the Flan-T5 model.
+         - For more information on the conversion process, as well as links to the converted model, see [here](https://github.com/dmmagdal/HuggingfaceOfflineDownloader/tree/main/onnx_converter/README.md).
-         - Update: Found a way to work without the model quantization.
-By passing in `{quantize: false}` into the `AutoModelForSeq2SeqLM` or `pipeline` constructors, `transformers.js` will not look for the quantized copies of the `.onnx` model files (see [here](https://github.com/xenova/transformers.js/blob/main/src/models.js#L123) in `PretrainedMixin.constructSession()`)
+     - If a model was converted without the `--quantize` flag being set, then `{quantize: false}` needs to be passed into the appropriate `AutoModel` class (in this case, `AutoModelForSeq2Seq`) or `pipeline` class constructors. `transformers.js` will not look for quantized copies of the `.onnx` model files (see [here](https://github.com/xenova/transformers.js/blob/main/src/models.js#L123) in `PretrainedMixin.constructSession()`).

 ### References